- Written by Dr.Mehmet Demircioglu

-In most straightforward FUE cases, the donor-area bandage is removed at the first clinic check, often within 24 to 48 hours after surgery.
+In most straightforward FUE cases, the donor area bandage is removed at the first clinic check, often within 24 to 48 hours after surgery.
 At Diamond Hair Clinic, I usually examine the scalp and perform the first wash 2 days after surgery, so bandage removal is treated as part of that controlled early review.
-Do not remove a tight, wet, bleeding, or painful bandage by guessing at home.
-Send clear photos to your clinic and follow the instruction you are given for your case.
+Do not remove a tight, wet, bleeding, stuck, or painful bandage by guessing at home.
+The instruction should come from direct photo review or clinic guidance for your case.

 The bandage is usually protecting the donor area, not the grafted recipient area.
 That distinction matters.
 The donor area has many tiny extraction points.
 The recipient area has newly placed grafts that need air, gentle spraying or washing as instructed, and protection from rubbing or pressure.
 For that reason, clothing after a hair transplant should avoid tight collars, hoods, and pullovers during the early days.
 If you confuse the two areas, you may either overprotect the wrong place or touch the grafts too early.

 Bandage removal is not meant to be dramatic.
-The right plan is clean, slow, and case-specific.
+The right plan is clean, slow, and case specific.
 A small amount of dry blood on the dressing can be expected.
-Fresh bleeding that keeps coming, spreading redness, pus, fever, increasing pain, bad smell, or black skin change should be reviewed directly instead of being managed with another random dressing.
+Fresh bleeding that keeps coming, spreading redness, pus, fever, increasing pain, bad smell, or black skin change should be reviewed directly instead of being covered with another dressing.

 The donor area is where grafts are taken from the back and sides of the scalp.
 After FUE, that area has many tiny extraction openings.
 They are small, but they are still fresh surgical skin.
 The dressing helps absorb early oozing, protects the donor area from friction during the first night, and keeps the back of the head from rubbing directly on a pillow.